JordanSum/Python-AWS-Network--VPC--Project/README.md

 Welcome to the AWS Network Automation with Python project! 🚀 This script is designed to automate the creation of a fully functional AWS network environment using Python and the AWS SDK (boto3).
 Whether you're a cloud enthusiast, a DevOps engineer, or just someone looking to simplify AWS networking tasks, this project has you covered.

 >!IMPORTANT
->
->TThis script is intended for educational and testing purposes.
+>This script is intended for educational and testing purposes.
 Be mindful of AWS costs when creating resources, and clean up resources when you're done to avoid unnecessary charges.

 ## What Does This Script Do?